-Recent neurobiological research has produced a solid base for introducing an early childhood mental health perspective into programs and systems that serve young children and their families.
-Neurobiologists have dramatically increased our understanding of how the brain develops during the first 3 years of life by describing the impact of environmental and biological factors on a child’s cognitive, physical, behavioral, and social development.
+Recent neurobiological research has dramatically increased our understanding of how the brain develops during the first 3 years of life by describing the impact of environmental and biological factors on a child’s cognitive, physical, behavioral, and social development.
 Concurrently, research on child development and clinical practice has shown that nurturing relationships play a crucial role in facilitating young children’s social and emotional development.
-These bodies of knowledge provide a solid basis for introducing the mental health perspective into early childhood programs and systems (U.S. Dept. of Health and Human Services, 2005).
+Together, these bodies of knowledge provide a solid mandate for introducing the mental health perspective into early childhood programs and systems that serve young children and their families.
+(U.S. Dept. of Health and Human Services, 2005).

 Child & Family-Centered Consultation:

 Child and family-centered consultation is the most traditional form of mental health consultation.
 Staff initially seeks the assistance of a mental health consultant because they are worried, alarmed, or frustrated by a particular child’s behavior.
 The primary goal of this type of consultation is to develop a plan to address both the factors that contribute to a child’s difficulties in functioning well in the early childhood setting and the family’s role.